Daniela-6D8/match_tutorial_tasks/README.md

-# Tutorial files for working with the mir hardware
+# Tutorial files for working with the Match_Mobile_Robotics repository

 The following procedure has to be done for each tutorial independently:
 >1.
 Start the world/environment:
 >   * Simulation a): `roslaunch match_gazebo world_{world_name}.launch`